photo of two ice baths full of ice

 Conclusion.

 There’s far more data needed to conclude ice-baths – especially right after a workout – are a net negative on gaining muscle mass, improving performance, etc, but for those who enjoy their ice baths and want to maximize their efforts in the gym, I’d advise doing the ice baths 4-6 hours before or after workouts until there’s more data to make more targeted recs as to any negative impact on gainz from efforts in the gym or elsewhere.
-I’ll take a nice hot sauna any day personally, and I find the data for sauna more compelling than sitting in some freezing ass ice bath at this time.
+While the whole “anabolic window” thing no doubt not nearly as limited a time period as once believed, with people worrying if they didn’t get their protein drink in within 47 minutes post workout all gainz were lost, there’s still a window of sorts that exists.
+Finally, I’ll take a nice hot sauna any day personally, and I find the data for sauna more compelling than sitting in some freezing ass ice bath at this time.

 Tags: